 Gary W. Reinbold

 Gary W. Reinbold is an Associate Professor in the Department of Public Administration and a Faculty Associate in the Institute for Legal, Legislative, and Policy Studies.
-He received his Ph.D. in Public Policy from Harvard University in 2010 and also holds a J.D. from the University of Michigan Law School and an M.A. in Early Childhood Education from Concordia University Chicago.
+He has a Ph.D. in Public Policy from Harvard University, a J.D. from the University of Michigan Law School, and an M.A. in Early Childhood Education from Concordia University Chicago.
 While at Harvard, he twice received the Dean’s Award for Excellence in Student Teaching.
 Prior to his doctoral studies, he practiced law with the U.S. Department of Health and Human Services and the international law firm of Mayer Brown LLP.
-At UIS, Dr. Reinbold regularly teaches Analytical Methods (PAD 503), International Poverty, Inequality, and Development (PAD 521), U.S. Social Policy (PAD 522), and various other courses.
+At UIS, Dr. Reinbold regularly teaches Analytical Methods (PAD 503), Program Evaluation (PAD 533), International Poverty, Inequality, and Development (PAD 521), and U.S. Social Policy (PAD 522).

 Office: PAC 422